samuelim01/tp/docs/UserGuide.md

 >Tips:
 ><br>
->- Parameters can be in any order
+>- Parameters can be in any order.
 ><br>
->- A vendor can have any number of tags (including 0)
+>- A vendor can have any number of tags (including 0).
 ><br>
 >- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.